LiaScript/liascript.github.com/README.md

 #### C++

-Teaching other language-basics is also possible, for this example we applied xxx to run simple C++ programs:
+Teaching other language-basics is also possible, for this example we applied JSCPP (https://github.com/felixhao28/JSCPP) to run simple C++ programs:

 ```cpp
 #include <iostream>